gourisharma7/Sales-Performance-Analysis-Dashboard/README.md

 Implementation

-Data Extraction & Processing: Queried and structured sales data using SQL.
+Data Extraction & Processing: Queried and structured sales data using SQL and Excel.

 Data Aggregation: Calculated total units sold, revenue, and order trends using JOINs and GROUP BY.